 Donte Pauling was about three months out of prison when he was stopped by police at 1600 West Lexington Street on December 8, 2017 at about 7pm by for driving in the center of the road.
-Computer-Aided Dispatch records show that the officers immediately called in a handgun violation, and he was brought to the Western District Police Station with a passenger in his car.
-Pauling was charged with gun and traffic crimes by Western District Detectives Anthony Zeno, Brian Salmon, and Leon Riley (who was indicted in 2020 for assaulting civilians).
+Pauling was charged with gun possession and traffic crimes by Western District Detectives Anthony Zeno, Brian Salmon, and Leon Riley (who was indicted in 2020 for assaulting civilians).

 At the time of the traffic stop and arrest, Pauling had just been freed from prison.
 SAO overturned his last conviction which came from a 2015 arrest by members of the notorious Gun Trace Task Force (GTTF).
-Still, Pauling was considered a felon from a conviction years before, so he was facing serious prison time for possession of a handgun when he was pulled over in 2017.
+Still, Pauling was considered a felon from a conviction years before, so he was facing serious prison time for possession of a handgun when he was pulled over.

 The day after his arrest, on December 9, 2017, Pauling gave a long interview to police investigators during which he provided information on multiple individuals and cases.
 This included Montana Barronette, the alleged leader of a West Baltimore gang, and Detective Sean Suiter.
-Pauling's statements about Suiter's shooting showed up in November 2018 news story on WMAR.
-He shared a story that he heard from someone else, who apparently heard it from the shooter or witnessed it, as follows:
+Video of Pauling's statements about Suiter's shooting appeared in a November 2018 news story on WMAR.
+Pauling told a story that he had heard from someone else, who apparently had heard it from the shooter or witnessed it, as follows:

 Basically he said the kid was in the stash and the detective dude startled him, walked over- walked over top of him and basically he looked up and he seen a n*** with a gun or whatever so he went for it or whatever and that was the outcome.
 But he ain't never say no names...
 And when he told the story, we didn't even know it was an officer yet.